ScheiBig/Rezerwacja-Stolikow/backend/README.md

     }, …
   ]
   ```
-  empty array migth be returned if none are found.\
+  empty array might be returned if none are found.\
   Combination of `restaurantID` and `number` properties is guaranteed to be unique for each object and thus
   can be used as `key`.
 - `400 Bad request`: `restaurantId` is missing